Three Stone Hearth offers the most deeply nourishing prepared foods available.

 Historically, grains underwent important transformations before being cooked.
 Wheat and rye breads were fermented with a sourdough starter, which contains far more beneficial bacteria than yeasts.
 These bacteria predigest much of the grain and dramatically reduce levels of phytic acid, which is demineralizing to our bodies.
 Similarly, quickbreads, pancakes, and biscuits were made by mixing ground grains with cultured milk (e.g., “buttermilk pancakes”--yes, that's where it comes from!) and allowing the batter to culture before being cooked, which accomplishes a similar effect to soaking.

 Here at Three Stone Hearth, we incorporate these traditional approaches to seed-foods such as grains, beans, and nuts.
 We culture our oats in yogurt before we make our granola.
 We soak brown rice in water with a small amount of activated starter taken from the last batch of rice.
-We nixtimalize polenta with slaked lime, use sprouted spelt flour for biscotti and other baked dishes, and culture other flours in housemade buttermilk or piima milk.
-Legumes are soaked or sprouted with a little baking soda before being cooked, and nuts are soaked in saltwater before being gently roasted at a low temperature.
+We nixtamalize polenta, hominy and corn flour with slaked lime, and use sprouted spelt flour in some of our cakes.
+Legumes are soaked or sprouted with a little baking soda before being cooked, and nuts are soaked in saltwater before being gently dehydrated at a low temperature.

 Traditional cultures practiced culturing and lactofermentation in a nearly endless variety of ways, and regularly consumed “live culture” foods such as sauerkraut, yogurt, cheese, pickles, fish sauce, miso and a wide array of fermented beverages like kombucha and kefir.
 These foods provided a great diversity of beneficial microorganisms to the people who consumed them, and our gut microbiota is now being extensively studied and recognized as a key to overall health.